-- o The cost of - (1) responding to a documented request made by a member of Congress or the State legislature, a legislative body or subdivision or a cognizant staff member thereof for a technical or factual presentation of information on a topic directly related to the performance of the Program; - (2) travel lodging and meal costs for individuals offering testimony at a regularly scheduled congressional hearing pursuant to a written request for such presentation made by the Chairman or Ranking Minority Member of the Committee or Subcommittee conducting such hearing; - (3) lobbying to influence State legislation that would directly reduce the CE's Program costs or avoid a material impairment of the CE's authority or ability to fulfill Program requirements; and - (4) legislative liaison activities when the activities are not carried on or in support of, or in preparation for prohibited lobbying activities. - See FNS Instruction 796-2, #25 for the list of unallowable costs as well as disclosure requirements.
+(1) responding to a documented request made by a member of Congress or the State legislature, a legislative body or subdivision or a cognizant staff member thereof for a technical or factual presentation of information on a topic directly related to the performance of the Program;

-Management Studies
+(2) travel lodging and meal costs for individuals offering testimony at a regularly scheduled congressional hearing pursuant to a written request for such presentation made by the Chairman or Ranking Minority Member of the Committee or Subcommittee conducting such hearing;

+(3) lobbying to influence State legislation that would directly reduce the CE's Program costs or avoid a material impairment of the CE's authority or ability to fulfill Program requirements; and

+(4) legislative liaison activities when the activities are not carried on or in support of, or in preparation for prohibited lobbying activities.

+• See FNS Instruction 796-2, #25 for the list of unallowable costs as well as disclosure requirements.

-- The cost of studies directly related to the Program that is performed by entities other than the CE itself.
-Costs for studies conducted by the organization's officers, employees, or family member, thereof and the cost of studies for non-Program purposes are unallowable. - o These costs require specific prior written approval
+- Management Studies - The cost of studies directly related to the Program that is performed by entities other than the CE itself.
+Costs for studies conducted by the organization's officers, employees, or family member, thereof and the cost of studies for non-Program purposes are unallowable. - These costs require specific prior written approval. - Proposal costs - The cost of preparing proposal submissions for FNS Child Nutrition Program grants or projects.
+The cost of preparing applications in other FNS Programs or preparing all other grant applications and proposals is unallowable. - These costs require specific prior written approval. - Records retention - The cost for supplies, storage and maintenance of records necessary for Program administration. - Taxes - The cost of taxes or payments in lieu of taxes that the CE is legally required to pay as a result of operating the Program.
+Refer to FNS Instruction 796-2, #37 for the list of unallowable taxes. - Water - The purchase of potable water, water testing or equipment to filter water may be allowable costs to ensure potable water is available to Program participants.

-Proposal costs

-- The cost of preparing proposal submissions for FNS Child Nutrition Program grants or projects.
-The cost of preparing applications in other FNS Programs or preparing all other grant applications and proposals is unallowable. - o These costs require specific prior written approval.

-• Records retention

-The cost for supplies, storage and maintenance of records necessary for Program administration.

-Taxes

-The cost of taxes or payments in lieu of taxes that the CE is legally required to pay as a result of operating the Program.
-Refer to FNS Instruction 796-2, #37 for the list of unallowable taxes.

-Water

-o The purchase of potable water, water testing or equipment to filter water may be allowable costs to ensure potable water is available to Program participants.
 A requesting CE must submit documentation to demonstrate that a) it has sufficient funds, b) it is lacking in capital improvement funding, and c) the expense is necessary to carry out the mission of the Program.

-Offering potable water to adult participants is not a Program requirement but is recommended.
+7410 Operating Costs

+Operating costs are allowable expenses for serving meals to eligible participants in eligible sites.

+Examples of operating costs include:

+- Food;

+- Food service labor;

+- Nonfood supplies; and

+- Food service equipment.

+All CEs (sponsors and independent) must compute the cost of food used in the nonprofit food service.
+FNS Instruction 796-2, Financial Management - Child and Adult Care Food Program Exhibit B provides guidance on computing the cost of food, food inventory and food purchases.

-7410 Administrative Costs
+7420 Administrative Costs